 2.4.1 Using the -Dschema=generate switch

-3.1 The location of the code for the TestJDOHelper program
+3.1 The location of the code for the TestJDOHelper program4 The TestFactory Program

-4.1 The location of the code for the TestFactory program
+4.1 The location of the code for the TestFactory program5 The MegaCups Program

 5.2 Initializing the datastore for the JDO reference implementation